FreedSoul/pkmn-react/README.md

 I created the app to search, interesting and valuable info about pokemons to play pkmn games, in a much more concise way avoiding interesting, but not relevant info to play

+## the app have 3 sections

+- find pkmn and evolutions
+- compare pkmns
+- whats that pokemon

 ## [Credits to evan liaw for the background images](https://evanliaw.com/)

 ## Challenges